shikhar3295/adam2392.github.io/content/blog/personal/Personal Goals - 2018.md

 #### 6. Reading and Knowledge [ ]
 I want to continuously be reading from highly regarded sources.
 I want to conssistently read from sources on Twitter, The World Economic Review and Bloomberg.

+In order to keep up with my intake of knowledge, I want to challenge myself to write a series of publically available blog posts on trends in technology, medicine, politics and economics/finance.

+- bitcoin [X]
+- ethereum/blockchain [ ]
+- machine learning/AI [ ]
+- politics
+- foreign markets (EU/Asia) and cryptocurrency/blockchains [ ]
+- emerging markets